*Updated September 2022

 Decarbonization and aviation technology for sustainable air travel

-The principal focus of decarbonization in aviation technology is using alternative fuels rather than carbon, but it also includes, for starters, optimizing the efficiency of operations and jet fuel.
+The principal focus of decarbonization in aviation technology is using alternative fuels rather than carbon, but it also includes optimizing operational efficiency and jet fuel performance.
 The main problem here is that carriers use only about 50% of their full potential.

-This is due to inefficient flying and take-off practices, the limits of air traffic control and management, lack of automated navigation services, even the weight of the materials used in the construction of aircraft, etc. So, what are the alternatives?
+This is due to inefficient flying and take-off practices, the limits of air traffic control and management, lack of automated navigation services, even the weight of the materials used in the construction of aircraft, etc. So, how can we do things better and what are some alternatives?

 Increasing engine and operational efficiency